LesterBryanIlao/AirFlowTutorial_coder2j/Notes.md

 1. Image Extending
 2. Image Customizing

-Property                                                Extending       CustomizingCan be built without airflow resources                  Yes             No
+Property                                                Extending       Customizing
-Uses familiar 'FROM' pattern of image building          Yes             No Requires only basic knowledge about images              Yes             No Builds quickly                                          Yes             No
+Can be built without airflow resources                  Yes             No Uses familiar 'FROM' pattern of image building          Yes             No Requires only basic knowledge about images              Yes             No Builds quickly                                          Yes             No